Spain's Princess Cristina charged with tax fraud, money-laundering

 He summoned her to appear in court on March 8, possibly paving the way for an unprecedented trial of a Spanish royal.

-The princess's defence lawyer, Miguel Roca, told Spanish television he would appeal the summons, saying "I am absolutely convinced of her innocence".
+The princess's defense lawyer, Miguel Roca, told Spanish television he would appeal the summons, saying "I am absolutely convinced of her innocence".

 The case is one of many high-level corruption scandals in Spain that have undermined faith in public institutions at a time of economic crisis marked by deep cuts in public spending.